doriancodes/messaging/README.md

 As users nicknames are unique if I try to save a new user with a nickname that is already in the database I get an error.

-**Please note**: This endpoint should return a more graceful message when a nickname is not available

 ## MessageController